metreeca/self/docs/how-to/integrate-with-your-system.md

 ## Browser

-Metreeca/Self is a client-side web application: to run it you need the latest version of a supported web browser ([Firefox](http://www.mozilla.org/firefox/new/), [Chrome](https://www.google.com/chrome/), [Safari](https://www.apple.com/safari/), [Edge](http://microsoft.com/en-us/windows/microsoft-edge), [Explorer](http://windows.microsoft.com/en-us/internet-explorer/download-ie)); unsupported browsers may work as well, but they are not tested and your mileage may vary…
+Metreeca/Self is a client-side web application: to run it you need the latest version of an evergreen web browser ([Firefox](http://www.mozilla.org/firefox/new/), [Chrome](https://www.google.com/chrome/), [Safari](https://www.apple.com/safari/), [Edge](http://microsoft.com/en-us/windows/microsoft-edge)); unsupported browsers may work as well, but they are not tested and your mileage may vary…

 ## SPARQL Endpoint